lithops-cloud/airflow-plugin/INSTALL.md

 ### Configure Lithops as a Airflow connection (optional)

-By default, Lithops plugin will use the configuraton file provided in the home directory.
+By default, Lithops plugin will use the configuraton file provided in the home directory (Please refer to Lithops official configuration documentation).

 However, using Airflow connections it is possible define another configuration specificaly for the Airflow plugin: